Gardening in winter

 Gardening guides suggest that many shrubs require pruning in early spring.
 Again this is subjective, depending on where you are in the country.
 And how you define spring.

 But lots of trees need attention while the sap is not rising, including Apples.
-And many shrubs are preferably pruned while dormant.
+And many shrubs are also pruned while dormant.
 Rejuvenation pruning, where hard pruning back is required after a period of overgrowth or neglect, is best done between November and March.
 That fits with the majority of definitions of “before spring”.

 Examples include Berberis, coloured stem Dogwood, Spiraea, Deutzia